 All graduate assistant worker file records are subject to audit by: Immigration and Naturalization Services, The Department of Labor, The State Comptroller of the Treasury, Open Records Act, and Tennessee Tech Internal Audit.

 The hiring department is required to keep a file (online or paper) for each graduate assistant employed by that department.
-Each graduate assistant worker file must contain: Graduate assistantship application, copy of graduate assistantship offer letter(s), copy of Personnel Action Form(s), copy of valid I-9 card, all training material, GTA Academic Preparation Certification Form (when applicable), work performance evaluation for each semester of employment, and all re-appointment offer letters.
+Each graduate assistant worker file must contain: Graduate assistantship application, copy of graduate assistantship offer letter(s), copy of Personnel Action Form(s), copy of valid I-9 card, all training material including dates of completion of Title VI and Title IX online training courses, GTA Academic Preparation Certification Form (when applicable), work performance evaluation for each semester of employment, and all re-appointment offer letters.
 Below you will find links to the documents you will need for the GA file.

 *All Graduate Assistantship offer letters for international students must be sent to the International Student Affairs Office (Andrew Bleignier) when issuing the offer to the student and then again upon acceptance, for the completion of the I-20.